-Today couldn’t have been a better day to redo Mount Pugh since the first time I didn’t get much of a few atop the mountain.
+Today couldn’t have been a better day to redo Mount Pugh since we didn’t see much on top the first time.
 While browsing through trip reports on nwhikers.net, I accidentally came across a report posted two weeks prior and it looked like no snowshoes were needed, just traction device with trekking poles would do.
 Once again I left my snowshoes at home and brought just the poles and spikes with me.

 I had a couple of gatherings to attend in the evening, so we started extra early and was on the trail by 6:45 AM.
 It didn’t take long before we were at Lake Metam, took a short break and then headed for Stujack Pass.
 The switchbacks felt like they went on forever before we hit the first snow patches at 4,300’.
 Soon after we reached bottom of the steep slope leading up to Stujack Pass.
 The first time I was there I couldn’t see much with the clouds so I had no idea how steep the slope was.
 Plus there wasn’t any snow and I was able to switchback up to the pass than shooting straight up like we did this time.